HMS Thais (1806): Subsequent service

 In late March 1814 Thais was at Hellevoetsluis to transport French coins that Nathan Rothschild had collected.
 Rothschild had a contract to deliver £600,000 to the south of France by 14 March.
 By the time Thais and were able to deliver to Bordeaux the £450,000 that Rothschild had gathered Napoleon had abdicated.
 From Bordeaux Thais carried General Henry Bayly and his staff to Plymouth.

 Between October and December 1814 Thais was at Plymouth being cut down, losing her spar deck, and having her armament being reduced to 16 guns.

 In 1815 she sailed to the East Indies, escorting East Indiamen.
 On 6 April Thais took Mercury, Browsse, master, into Madeira.
 Mercury had been sailing from Bordeaux to Martinique when Thais intercepted her.
 Thais then sent Mercury to England.
 Mercure, Brouessett, master, reached Lisbon.
 There she was released to resume her voyage to Martinique.

 On 10 September Thais left Penang for China.

 Between 6 and 11 April 1816, Weir was president of a court-martial that took place on in Madras roads.
 The board found that Captain Robert O'Brien, captain of Cornwallis, had exceeded his authority in appointing himself a commodore and dismissed him from the service.
 (Note: In 1817 O'Brien was reinstated in the Navy.
 He contested the court-martial with one of his grounds being that every member of the board was junior to him.
 Weir then assumed command of Cornwallis.)

 Weir returned to Thais.
 Under his command she arrived at St Helena on 28 September from India, and sailed two days later for England.

 Disposal

 By 1817 Thais was in ordinary at Plymouth.
 The "Principal Officers and Commissioners of His Majesty's Navy" offered "Thais, of 22 guns and 431 tons", lying at Plymouth, for sale on 13 August 1818.
 She sold on that day for £1,400.

 Merchantman

 Thais appeared in Lloyd's Register for 1819 at London with Robson, master, and Brown & Co. owners.
-This entry continuedunchanged until 1826, which was the last time Thais was listed.
+This entry continued unchanged until 1826, which was the last time Thais was listed.